 If you’re hosting Easter brunch this year, you might be looking for a few fun games with which to entertain the kids.
 Luckily, there are many Easter-themed activities that are easy to set up and play.
-Aside from purchasing Easter egg hunt candy for the annual backyard hunt, you’ll probably want to buy Easter chocolate online to give out to the winners.
+Aside from purchasing Easter candy for the annual backyard egg hunt, you’ll probably want to buy Easter chocolate online to give out to the winners.
 Here are four games to try.

 1. Pin the tail on the rabbit.